-If the concern of the resident is litter, staff will be dispatched immediately to clean up the problem for immediate response.
+If the concern of the resident is litter, staff will be dispatched immediately to clean up the problem area.

-If the resident concern is regarding flies, vectors, or any other problem, staff will be dispatched resident to inform them of the measures being taken to address their concern.
+If the resident concern is regarding flies, vectors, dust, noise, or any other problem, staff will be dispatched for immediate response.

-Once the problem has been identified and a course of action decided upon, staff will contact the
+Once the problem has been identified and a course of action decided upon, staff will contact the resident to inform them of the measures being taken to address their concern.